adriatek/adriatek/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on a degree in Computer Science and Engineering (2026) at UC Merced.
-- 🌱 I’m currently learning about automaticing thematic analysis using large language models.
+- 🌱 I’m currently learning about automatiing thematic analysis using large language models.
 - 👯 I’m looking to collaborate on any open source web applications
 - 🤔 I’m looking for help with mentorship this summer.
 - 💬 Ask me about my research topic ai for education.
-- 📫 How to reach me: email ahernandez577@ucmerced.edu
+- 📫 How to reach me: ahernandez577 at ucmerced dot edu